Monday, February 16, 2026

 0

-With a customer base representing one in every five Pakistanis, a 31 percent female user base, and over 3.8 billion transactions processed in 2025 valued at more than PKR 15 trillion approximately 11 percent of Pakistan’s GDP easypaisa Digital Bank continues to set new benchmarks in digital banking and financial empowerment across the country.
+With a customer base representing nearly one in five Pakistanis and a 31 percent female user share, easypaisa processed over 4.5 billion transactions in 2025, valued at more than PKR 15 trillion, equivalent to around 13 percent of Pakistan’s GDP.

 0